 English and French bulldogs are a breed that don't mind living in smaller spaces.
 "These breeds love to sleep, are low energy, and get along with everyone," says Houson.
 While they need exercise just like everyone else, they often don't like being outside for long periods of time (especially in heat) and therefore don't require a huge backyard or lots of space to roam in.

-They're also down to do whatever you do.
+down to do whatever .
 "Welshies are very adaptable to their owners’ lifestyle: if you are active, they are.
 If you’re a couch potato, they are," says DeSantis.
-"Really a great choice and they meet renter apartment guidelines."
+"Really a great choice and they meet renter apartment guidelines." you do 4 Cavalier King Charles Spaniels Matt Cardy/Getty Images News/Getty Images

 They also don't mind noise.
 "If a dog parent makes an effort to get them acclimated to all the everyday sounds of apartment life, they tend to not become barkers (a plus when living in an apartment)."